NextAlone/Nagram/README.md

 More features, **without** [additional trackers](https://gitlab.com/search?utf8=%E2%9C%93&snippets=false&scope=&repository_ref=master&search=AnalyticsHelper&group_id=10273976&project_id=22804922).

-#### What is the difference between Full and Mini version?
+#### What is the difference between the Full and Mini version?

-The full version comes with built-in proxy support for v2ray, shadowsocks, and shadowsocksr, which is usually provided to advanced users to help friends who have no computer knowledge in mainland China to bypass censorship.
+The full version comes with built-in proxy support for v2ray, shadowsocks, shadowsocksr, and trojan, which is usually provided to advanced users to help friends who have no computer knowledge in mainland China to bypass censorship.
 Don't complain about imperfect functions or ask to add other rare proxy types, you can use their clients directly.

 #### What if I don't need a proxy?